It’s finally here – the #sendcardsspreadlove challenge for National Card & Letter Writing Month! Squeeeee!

 - Help spread the word about the challenge by using the #sendcardsspreadlove hashtag.

 - Enter each week by the deadline to be eligible to win.

-- Check out the guest posts + IG posts by encouraging & supporting one another, liking & commenting.
+- Check out the guest blog posts and IG posts by encouraging and supporting one another, liking and commenting.

 And now let’s get started.

 Week 1 Challenge: Hello!
 Is it Me You’re Thinking Of?

 The challenge this week is to send a card to someone saying “Hi” or “thinking of you” and the prize is your choice of one of the single curated collections.
 To be eligible for the prize, share your card and/or note, tag both Christina and me on IG (@creativemercantile and @prettybypost) along with the week 1 challenge and the #sendcardsspreadlove hashtag by April 11th.

 So you should have your cards picked out and any other writing supplies ready to go, right?
 If you signed up then you received the bonus content (with a second FREEBIE) on getting organized and ready for the challenge over the weekend.
 And if you’re not signed up make sure to get on the list here.

 We want to make sending cards as easy as possible so we’ve provided a list of reasons below to write for when you’re stuck on who to send a card to or even what type of card to send.
 On Wednesday, we’ll be back with a list of resources on what to write when you don’t know what to say, which is a common roadblock to sending cards.